sthermiotis00/bert-thesis/README.md

 # Comparative Study of Deep Learning Algorithms for Sentiment Analysis

 This repository contains the research and implementation of a multi-label sentiment analysis system using **BERT** and **Ensemble learning** techniques.
-This project was developed as part of a BSc thesis at the **University of Piraeus**, Department of Informatics.

 ## Overview
 The project evaluates the performance of Transformer-based models in detecting complex human emotions.
 By utilizing the **GoEmotions** dataset and fine-tuning a **BERT-base-uncased** architecture, the system classifies text into 28 distinct emotional categories.